Cisco-Talos/clamav/docs/UserManual/Usage/Scanning.md

 To learn more, use the commands

-> $ man clamdtop
+> `$ man clamdtop`

 or

-> $ clamdtop --help
+> `$ clamdtop --help`

 ### On-Access Scanning

-There is a special thread in `clamd` that performs On-Access Scanning under Linux.
-This thread shares the virus signature database with the daemon and is capable of blocking discovered threats at the kernel level, although by default it is only configured to alert on detection.
+The ClamAV daemon can be configured to perform On-Access Scanning under Linux.
+ClamAV's On-Access Scanning runs *alongside* the `clamd` instance, and shares the same engine and virus signature database with the daemon used to kick it off.
+The On-Access Scanner is capable of blocking access to/from any malicious files it discovers, but by default it is configured to only alert the user if it detects a malicious file.

 You can can set-up On-Access Scanning [through `clamd.conf`](Configuration.md#on-access-scanning) and learn more about the options available to you by reading the [On-Access Scanning User Guide](../OnAccess.md).

-Once you have set up the On-Access Scanner to your liking, you will need to run `clamd` as *root* (or another user with elevated permissions) to start it:
+Once you have set up the On-Access Scanner (and `clamd`) to your liking, you will need to run `clamd` as *root* (or another user with elevated permissions) to start it:

-> $ sudo clamd
+> `$ sudo clamd`

 ## One-Time Scanning